 PFLAG National dates back to 1972 when Jeanne Manford marched in the Christopher Street Liberation Day Parade (a precursor to the Pride Parade) in New York City with her gay son, holding a sign that read “Parents of Gays Unite in Support of Our Children.”
 Less than a year later, she held the first PFLAG meeting.
 Within a few years, an informal network of PFLAG chapters had sprung up throughout the country.
-Incorporated in California in 1982 PFLAG has become a trusted resource for support, education, and advocacy on behalf of the lesbian, gay, bisexual, and transgender (LGBT) community.
-It now represents more than 350 chapters across the United States with more than 200,000 members and supporters.
+Incorporated in California in 1982 PFLAG has become a trusted resource for support, education, and advocacy on behalf of the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community.
+It now represents more than 400 chapters across the United States with more than 200,000 members and supporters.

 The Straight for Equality program was launched in 2007.This nationwide initiative expanded the organization’s efforts to include more people in the equality movement than ever before.
 With 45 years of being the family voice in the LGBTQ+ movement no other organization has as successful of a track record in educating and empowering parents, families, friends, and allies.